intjelic/python-sfml/docs/modules.md

 PySFML exposes five primary modules that mirror the major SFML areas while keeping a Python-oriented API surface.

+This page is the top-level map.
+Each module also has its own quick usage guide:

+- `sfml.system`: see `system-module.md`
+- `sfml.window`: see `window-module.md`
+- `sfml.graphics`: see `graphics-module.md`
+- `sfml.audio`: see `audio-module.md`
+- `sfml.network`: see `network-module.md`

 ## `sfml.system`

-Core utility types such as time values, clocks, vectors, and rectangles live here.
+Core utility types such as time values, clocks, angles, and vectors live here.

 Example: